JuliaMPC/AVExamples.jl/docs/src/packages/model/chrono/ros_chrono/main.md

 In Mode 4, this node `steering_controller` can simulate the vehicle’s motion at the control of varying velocity and steering input.
 In this test, both steering and velocity command are hardcoded.

 To run the HMMWV vehicle using this mode, use the ROS node ‘steering_controller’.
 ```
 rosrun ros_chrono steering_controller
 ```

 ### Input
 These velocity and steering angle obtained from external planners are used to generate a path for the `Chrono` vehicle to follow.
-For the standalone path follower demo, `planner_namespace = default`.

 Name | Description
 --- | ---
-`planner_namespace/control/vx`| longitudinal velocity (m/s)
+`/trajectory/ux`| longitudinal velocity (m/s)
-`planner_namespace/control/sa`| local steering angle (rad/s)
+`/trajectory/sa`| local steering angle (rad/s)

 ### Notes
 The node rqt_graph for `steering_controller` is shown below: